fbpx

 Japanese cuisine had a special place in our hearts.
 Long before marriage equality, Ginger and I had LIVED IN SIN (add an evil cackle here so we’re clear on how much fun sin can be) in Japan.
 She’s an American, you see, and I am a Briton.
 I couldn’t live and work in her country and vice versa.
 We’d gone to the only place we could both land jobs.
 Five years in Japan had left us with a taste for sushi, ramen, and gyoza.

 But there was another call on our loyalty.
 Although Ginger was episodically aphasic, she could remember (and write down) Japanese words.
-Kanji, which makes up part of written language in Japan, is comprized of pictures.
+Kanji, which makes up part of written language in Japan, is comprised of pictures.
 These pictographs were stored in a different part of her brain.
 We were able to communicate, during her wordless spells, in Japanese pictures.

 It was a kind of magic.